safdar-azeem/vlite3/docs/2-advance-components/CategoryManager.md

 2.  **Unlimited depth**: The tree is rendered recursively via an internal `CategoryNode` component.
 There is no hard depth limit, though deep nesting (~5+) should be carefully considered from a UX perspective.
 3.  **`children` auto-normalization**: If your API returns nodes without a `children` key, the component silently initializes it to `[]` during the deep clone on `watch`.
 This prevents undefined references in the recursive renderer and reorder logic.
 4.  **Extra data fields are safe**: The `CategoryItem` interface uses `[key: string]: any` — your backend-specific fields (`slug`, `meta`, etc.) pass through undisturbed on all emit payloads.
-5.  **Drag-and-drop reordering is cross-level**: Items can be reordered within their parent group.
-When reordering fires, the entire updated tree is emitted via both `update:modelValue` and `@onReorder`, making it easy to debounce and sync to your API.
+5.  **Optimized Drag-and-Drop Syncing**: Items can be freely reordered within their parent group or extracted seamlessly to the root.
+Upon releasing a dragged node, the component emits the completely updated tree via `update:modelValue`.
+Simultaneously, `@onReorder` triggers exactly once per drop with a minimal payload (`id`, `parentId`, `position`), eliminating continuous mid-drag emissions and allowing for extremely efficient network updates to your API.
 6.  **Self-contained state**: The component deep-clones your `modelValue` internally on initialization.
 All edits operate on this internal clone and emit the final state up.
 This prevents accidental mutation of your parent state.